 Visa-free travel gets a lift from Russia-Poland agreement

-Diplomatic efforts to break down the bureaucratic walls that hinder travel between Russia and the European Union got a major boost as Moscow and Warsaw sign agreement on a special visa-free regime.
+Diplomatic efforts to break down the bureaucratic walls that hinder free travel between Russia and the European Union got a major boost as Moscow and Warsaw sign agreement on special visa-free regime.